 Elevate your CV by highlighting your successes.

-Awards and achievements are one of the trickier things to include on your CV.
+Awards and achievements are some of the trickier things to include on your CV.
 After all, we're brought up to be modest, not to boast and to even downplay our successes.
 But in today's competitive jobs market, you need to sell yourself.
 It's no easy feat to make the switch to showing off your accomplishments, but fear not ‒ here are tips on using them to make your CV shine for the job you're applying for.

 Achievements are not the same as responsibilities.
 Responsibilities are listed in your job description and explain what you are expected to do to successfully execute your role.
 Achievements show how you've gone beyond the bare minimum to deliver a positive result for the company.
 They are examples of how you've excelled, added value and contributed in addition to carrying out your basic responsibilities.
 Everyone who takes on the role will have the same responsibilities, but different achievements.